bitcoin-wallet/bitcoin-wallet/wallet/README.md

 for security issues and build, install and run the application in a secure way.

 The production version uses Mainnet, is built non-debuggable, space-optimized with ProGuard and the wallet file is protected against access from non-root users.
-In the code repository, it lives in a separate 'prod' flavor.
+It is built from the same branch (or tag) as the development version.
+After you have cloned/updated the git repository as described above,
+use:

     # each time
-    cd bitcoin-wallet
-    git fetch origin
-    git checkout origin/prod
-    gradle clean test build
+    gradle clean assembleProdRelease

+You'll find the unsigned APK under this path:

+    wallet/build/outputs/apk/prod/release/bitcoin-wallet-prod-release-unsigned.apk

+Apart from the missing signature and checksums in `META-INF/`, it should be identical to the APKs provided via the app stores.

 ### SETTING UP FOR DEVELOPMENT